rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 Having our flash tool and config files prepared in the step above, things will get easier.
 I promise.

-Next we flash our next SD card without WLAN.
+Next we flash our next sd-card without WLAN.
 After putting it back into the slave Pi we connect the slave Pi to the router with the cable and log into the master pi from our laptop.
 The master pi should have assigned an IP to the new slave Pi and we should be able to find it now (with nmap).

 Jumphosting from the masternode into the slave now we clean up the installation again: